ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 This tutorial uses a command line shell to demonstrate how to use the [tacho-motor] class.
-Although there are many devices that can be used as tacho motors, the most common ones are the standard EV3 "large" and "medium" motors as well as normal NXT motors.
+Although there are many devices that can be used as tacho motors, the most common ones are the standard "EV3 Large Servo Motor" and "EV3 Medium Servo Motor" as well as normal NXT motors.

 ## About tachometers